Before we move on, we need some theory.

 q- The number of shards.

 n- The number of copies there is of every document.
 Replicas.

 When creating a database you can send your own values with request and

-thereby overriding the defaults in
+thereby override the defaults in

 We will focus on the shards and replicas for now.

 A shard is a part of a database.
 The more shards, the more you can scale out.
 If you have 4 shards, that means that you can have at most 4 nodes.
 With one shard you can have only one node, just as with CouchDB 1.x.

 Replicas add failure resistance, as some nodes can be offline without everything crashing down.

 n=2Any 1 node can be down.